-Heating (circuit 1 and 2):
+Heating (circuit 1):

 Typically, the flow temperature is adjusted according to your requirements.
-The flow temperature sensor S3 (circuit 1) and S4 (circuit 2) are the most important sensors.
-The desired flow temperatures at S3 and S4 are calculated in the ECL controller, based on the outdoor temperature (S1).
+The flow temperature sensor (S3) is the most important sensor.
+The desired flow temperature at S3 is calculated in the ECL controller, based on the outdoor temperature (S1) and the desired room temperature.
 The lower the outdoor temperature, the higher the desired flow temperature.

-By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode (two different temperature values for desired room temperature).
+By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode.
+The week schedule can have up to 3 'Comfort' periods / day.
+A value for the desired room temperature can be set in each of the modes.